Dr. Bongmook Lee

 - Understand basic solid state physics of devices and describe the current state-of-the-art Silicon processing

 None assigned.
-Reading materials and reference books will be provided on ECE/CHE 468/568 Moodle webpage.
+Reading materials and reference books will be provided on the ECE/CHE 468/568 Moodle webpage.

 Computer and Software Requirements